eslint/eslint/docs/rules/require-await.md

 Asynchronous functions that don't use `await` might not need to be asynchronous functions and could be the unintentional result of refactoring.

+> This rule doesnt report for non `await` async generator functions

 ## Rule Details